For appointments at any of our

 The goal of screening digital mammography is to detect breast cancer when it is still too small to be felt by her physician or the woman.
 Early detection of small breast cancers by screening digital mammography greatly improves a woman's chances for successful treatment.
 If you have no symptoms such as a breast lump or nipple discharge, we recommend annual screening mammograms beginning at age 40.
-The American Cancer Society’s breast cancer detection guidelines include yearly screening digital mammography for all women 40 years of age and older.
+The American College of Radiology's breast cancer detection guidelines include yearly screening digital mammography for all women 40 years of age and older.

 In the United States, one out of eight women will develop breast cancer during her life.
 The earlier the disease is diagnosed, the higher the chances of a complete cure.
 Breast cancer takes years to develop.
 Early in the disease, most cancers of the breast cause no symptoms.
 When breast cancer is detected in the localized stage without spread to lymph nodes, the five year survival rate is 98%.
 If the cancer has spread regionally to axillary (underarm) lymph nodes the rate drops to 76%.

 Should you experience nipple discharge or notice a lump (even if you are in your early twenties), contact your personal physician immediately and he/she will recommend you to have a diagnostic evaluation.
 The best protection against the effects of breast disease is early detection and early treatment.

 What is diagnostic digital mammography?